 The Bachelor of Science in Criminal Justice program requires completion of 120 credit hours.
-If students take one class at a time continuously throughout the program they should complete the program in 4 years.
+Students who take one class at a time continuously throughout the program should complete the program in 4 years.

 How much does the Criminal Justice degree program cost?

 The cost is $395 per credit hour, or $47,400 total for the 120 credit program, plus a $35 technology fee per semester.
 Keep in mind that there are multiple college and government financial aid programs available to help mitigate the cost of your education.
 You can learn more about your financial aid options here.

 How much money do criminal justice workers typically make?

 According to the Bureau of Labor Statistics, business and financial professionals earn an average annual salary of $63,380.
 And, this is just one of the many jobs available for people with a criminal justice degree.

 Applicants must submit the following for admissions consideration: